0xSplits/openindex/site/pages/installation.md

 pnpm link --global
 ```

-Then go to the project where you are using Openindex and run `pnpm link --global openindex` (or the package manager that you used to link Openindex globally).
+Then in your project: `pnpm link --global openindex` (or your package manager's equivalent).

 ## Security

-An increased reliance on AI in recent years has caused an influx in security incidents involving Javascript packages like this one.
-Make sure you follow security best-practices for your project.
-Some quick things to get started.
+JavaScript supply-chain attacks have been on the rise.
+A few low-effort steps to reduce your risk:

-- Pin package versions, upgrade mindfully, and inspect lockfile changes to minimize the risk of [supply-chain attacks](https://nodejs.org/en/guides/security/#supply-chain-attacks).
+- Pin package versions, upgrade mindfully, and review lockfile diffs in PRs.
+See the Node.js [supply-chain attacks](https://nodejs.org/en/guides/security/#supply-chain-attacks) guide.
-- Install the [Socket Security](https://socket.dev) [GitHub App](https://github.com/apps/socket-security) to help detect and block supply-chain attacks.
+- Install [Socket Security](https://socket.dev)'s [GitHub App](https://github.com/apps/socket-security) to flag risky dependency changes before merge.
-- Add a [Content Security Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) to defend against external scripts running in your app.
+- Add a [Content Security Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) if you're shipping to a browser.